serverscom/ResourceLocker/README.md

 When you create a lock, a unique session ID is generated.
 This ID then used for *all* locks in the dependency tree, which makes troubleshooting easier.

 ### Unlocking
 To *unlock* a resource, use `Unlock-Resource` function.
-You must pass a lock object to it, which it will process and, as a result of this, the lock will be moved to *the archive*.
+You must pass a lock object to it, which it will process and, as the result of this, the lock will be moved into *the archive* and a new section of the lock file, UnlockedAt, will be filled with the current time in ticks.
 Right now, the archive is a folder inside the `ResourceLocks` folder called `History`.

 ## Host dependencies
 The module supports a dependencies map, which defines dependencies between network hosts.
 In a `ResourceLocker-Dependencies.json` file you can define for each host, which hosts depend on it.
 Then, when you lock the dependent, hosts, on which it depends, will be automatically locked as well.